How To Pick Domain Name: Tips, Tools And Strategies (And Common Questions Answered)

 And top top it off, you can change your mind and go with a different name later if you feel it is necessary.

 So, pick your domain.
 Buy it.
 If you want to lock up a few potentials so nobody else can grab them, go ahead.
 I personally own 21 domains as of this writing.
-And that’s a guy in “recovery”, too, since I used to own well over 50. 🙂
+And that’s a guy in “recovery”, too, since I used to own well over 50. πŸ™‚

 But, you’ve got more things to focus on here to grow your business.
 And it is time to move on.
 So, buy that domain, and let’s get to it.

 Got A Question?
-Need Some Assistance?

 Have a question about this article?
 Need some help with this topic (or anything else)?
 Send it in and I’ll get back to you personally.
-If you’re OK with it, I might even use it as the basis of future content so I can make this site most useful.
+I think that’s better than a blog comment. πŸ˜‡

 Question – Lead Form